-The next step is to find a local AKC club that gives Pointer Hunting tests, which always takes place on weekends.
+The next step is to find a local AKC club that hosts pointing breed hunt tests, which always takes place on weekends.
 Go to one, or several, to see how they work.
 We also recommend getting a copy of the rules and regulations, and attending one of our Hunting Test Seminars so you can learn about the standards that your dog will be judged on, the requirements to acquire a title, and other related information.

 You’ll start out with the Junior Hunter test in which your dog is expected to find a bird, hold the point long enough for you to reach them and drive it out of its hiding place (called “flushing”).
 After that, you’ll go for a Senior Hunter test, which is similar to the Junior test but involves significantly more control and less direction from you.

 With over 22,000 annual events, there is a sport for you.